hellory4n/libtrippin/engineer/README.md

 > [!WARNING]
 > Engineer currently only works on Linux, and maybe Mac if you're lucky.

+All of the C files are just for testing, they're not part of Engineer™

 ## FAQ

 ### Isn't that just Premake?